-- Review the OPR, BOD, and Design Development Documents. - · Develop the preliminary Commissioning Plan.
+- Review the OPR, BOD, and Design Development Documents. - Develop the preliminary Commissioning Plan.

-- Incorporate CxA design review comments and commissioning requirements into construction documents. - Submit updated specification Table of Contents if the Table of Contents has changed since design development. - Verify in the narrative that the preliminary Commissioning Plan has been submitted to SCA (do not include the Commissioning Plan in GSG submission). - Submit draft Construction Checklist to reflect project requirements.
+- Incorporate CxA design review comments and commissioning requirements into construction documents. - Submit updated specification Table of Contents if the Table of Contents has changed since design development. - Include Functional Performance and Acceptance Tests in project specific specification sections. - Verify in the narrative that the preliminary Commissioning Plan has been submitted to SCA (do not include the Commissioning Plan in GSG submission). - Submit draft Construction Checklist to reflect project requirements

-Review the 60% Construction Documents.
+• Review the 60% Construction Documents